The System State

 option.
 This will back up the entire C: disk.

-Or you can use an AD-clone utility like U-Move to back up the minimum required files to recover Active Directory on a different computer.
+You can use an AD-clone utility like U-Move to back up the minimum required files to recover Active Directory on a different computer.
 The size of the backup file is typically quite small, usually less than 2% of the files on the C: disk, which makes daily backups practical.

 Problem: Restoring the System State overwrites all device drivers and all system settings